jw120/fcc-recipe-box/README.md

 Implemented with React, redux, React Bootstrap and Immutable.
 Built with the `create-react-app` initial boilerplate adding flow.

-Flow is now working with full coverage - except for react-redux functions (connect and Provider).
-Flow issues
+Flow is now working with full coverage - except for the `Modal` from react-bootstrap.
+Needs `flow-typed` definitions for `jest`, `redux` and `react-redux` to be installed.
+Note also

-* No coverage for react-redux
 * Does not catch extra props added in JSX (does catch missing props)
 * Does not fail if we import a type which is not exported

 ## TODO

-* Try flow-types again
+* Auto-focus the modal's form when opening it
 * Flow-type for react-bootstrap, alternatives?
 * Tidy code
 * Add ingredients